 On this page:

-Over the last two years, Digital Twin Victoria has been working with prop-tech partner Archistar and the Victorian building industry to develop the framework and the first commercial solution - Archistar Comply.
+Digital Twin Victoria has been working with Australian prop-tech start-up Archistar and the Victorian building industry to co-develop assessment methodologies and test the Archistar Comply tool.

 eComply proof of concept